fyq163/web-ui-mine/assets/prompt.md

 - hint:

 ### www.linkedin.com/jobs/collections/financial-services
+#### Steps
+1. you are already logged in, and already in the job listing page, so your task is to look and save jobs
+2. - try to press "show all","see more" or "see all" to load more jobs
 #### Hint
 - for this website, just scroll down and look for jobs and just click save button
 - this website use javascript to load more jobs, so you need to scroll down and click job title at left column to load more jobs